Copper ETF India: What It Is, How to Invest & Why It Matters in 2026

 • Supply Constraints: Global supply chains are tightening.
 The 50% tariff announcement created immediate market chaos.
 Morgan Stanley analysts expect higher US copper prices as import costs surge, though they warn this could be temporary as domestic inventory builds.

-• Electrification & Green Transition: Copper demand will surge 70% to 50 million tonnes by 2050 as three mega-trends converge: electrification, digitalization, and emerging market growth.
-China and India consume 74% of global copper, driving infrastructure and renewable energy projects.
+• Electrification & Green Transition: Copper demand will surge 70% to 50 million tonnes by 2050 as electrification, digitalization, and emerging market growth converge.
+That same transition is also shaping green energy stocks in India.

 • ETF Innovation: The Sprott Copper Miners ETF (COPP) offers unique exposure combining mining stocks with physical copper.
 This hybrid structure positions it for supply bottlenecks while maintaining direct metal access.